jasondeutsch/atx-algorithms-site/index.md

-# About Austin Aglorithms Meetup
+# About Austin Algorithms Meetup

 We're a group interesed in learning and discuss all things algorithms.